 Seven minutes from Adelaide CBD, The Lenzerheide offers high tea with a twist.
 The menu changes depending on the season, but you can always expect the unexpected when it comes to recipes – examples include passionfruit and white chocolate scones as well as strawberry and goats cheese bruschetta.

-Tea time: Thursday-Sunday at 12pm
+Tea time: Wednesday-Sunday at 12pm

 Address: 146 Belair Rd, Hawthorn, Adelaide